under construction

 AERIAL SUPPLEMENT / THE LOOP PROJECT:

-This loop aerial uses the same principle as a small 10 sq. cm coaxial EMC pickup-loop coil.
+This loop aerial uses the same principle as a small 10 x 10 sq. cm coaxial EMC pickup-loop coil.

 If we make that loop as hughe as possible (150 sq. meters !!! in my case) we could use it as a wideband receiving aerial, working already from very low frequencies.

-Much amplification was needed for a usable result.
-But it works great!
+Much amplification was needed for a usable Rx result.
+But then it works great!

 high dBm amplifier PE1ABR